 Professor of Finance

 After having worked for 10 years as an university professor in the Netherlands (University of Tilburg and Amsterdam), Riccardo Calcagno joined EMLYON Business School in january 2011 as an associate professor of corporate finance.
 His research covers different topics: from corporate governance to mergers and acquisitions, to the design of optimal managerial compensation.
-He is currently focusing on the study of the consequences of financial illiteracy of households on their investment choices.
+He is currently focusing on the study of the consequences of financial illiteracy of households and self-employed/small entrepreneurs on their investment choices.

 - 2012 HDR in Management Sciences - Université "Jean Moulin" Lyon 3, France

 - 2001 PhD in Economics - Université Catholique de Louvain, Belgium

 - 1996 MA in Economics with honours - Université Catholique de Louvain, Belgium